-(a) At least one session of the court shall ordinarily be held each court year in each state of the circuit.
+- (a) At least one session of the court shall ordinarily be held each court year in each state of the circuit.
 Sessions may be scheduled at any location having adequate facilities.
-The court may assign the hearing of any appeal to another time or place of sitting.

-(b) Regular and special sessions of the court may be held at the following places: Atlanta, Jacksonville, Miami, Montgomery, Tallahassee and Tampa.
+The court may assign the hearing of any appeal to another time or place of sitting. - (b) Regular and special sessions of the court may be held in Atlanta, Jacksonville, Miami, Montgomery, Tallahassee, Tampa, and at any other such place as the chief judge designates.